Have You Lied to Your Partner About Money

 - Your individual philosophies on money and spending

 Gauge your current situation.
-Pull your most recent credit scores, credit card statements, student loan summaries, and 401(k) statements to make sure you both are clear on where you stand financially as a couple.
+Pull your most recent credit scores, credit card statements, student loan summaries and 401(k) statements to make sure you both are clear on where you stand financially as a couple.

 Make a money date.
 Act as your family’s Chief Financial Officer by setting a standing monthly meeting for you and your spouse or partner to review your family’s budget and review progress made against your family’s financial goals.
+When there's regular accountability it's harder to lie about money.

 Set milestone parties.
-Celebrate financial progress made toward your goals by taking the family for ice cream, opening a vacation savings account, or commemorating in another special way.
+Celebrate financial progress made toward your goals by taking the family for ice cream, opening a vacation savings account or commemorating in another special way.